How much cheese did you get through before becoming vegan?

 What do you eat instead of cheese?

 There’s this vegan stuff called Cheezly which looks like American cheese but I think tastes a bit like soil.
 It’s not amazing but I’d love to be proved wrong.
 Otherwise I just use a lot of pastes and spreads like hummus and tapenade.
 You can also get cheese made from tofu.
 Tofu is an incredible find for vegetarians.
 I eat ice-cream made out of tofu, too.
+It’s not as horrible as it sounds.
+Actually, once it’s been flavoured with vanilla, it’s pretty creamy and as good as normal ice cream.

 Which cheese do you miss the most?